 "Perhaps volume is in the ear of the beholder as beauty is in the eye."

 She could be equally stubborn.
 "May I take this as a sign of good health?"
-Let me take it as a sign.
+Let me take it as a sign, she pleaded silently.

 "The staff listened, by the way," McCoy spoke in an undertone.

 Sarek's expression grew warm.
 Apparently, he understood this odd verbal notation.
-His physician remained quizzical even as he gave his summary, but the most important sign was how McCoy relaxed as he finished the reports.
+His physician remained quizzical even as he gave his summary, but the most important sign was how McCoy relaxed as the reports finished.
 He'd never do that if Sarek was seriously ill.

 McCoy asked, "So you have to let it run its course at this point?"

-"Yes, with making the patient comfortable as it does so.
+"Yes, along with making the patient comfortable.
 Sarek could have remained on Kachides, but the major negotiation points were completed, and the leadership insisted he'd be allowed to recover in his own home with me accompanying him.
 However, his regular physician will replace me, and I will return to the conference."

-The quick blast of the storm outside subsided and the inner demon that had tried crawling past Saavik's controls fell away as if the storm had caused and fed it.
+The quick blast of the tempest outside subsided and the inner demon that had tried crawling past Saavik's controls fell away as if the storm had caused and fed it.
+Sarek is fine.

 Sarek saw.
 So did McCoy.
 Neither gave any sign that they had, so Spock and Saavik remained oblivious.

-Instead, the doctor asked, "Why haven't the news reports said anything to this?"
+Instead, the doctor asked, "Why haven't the news reports said anything about this?"

-The young Vulcan, named Sek, answered, "I made the facts clear.
+The young Vulcan aide, named Sek, answered, "I made the facts clear.
 Sarek is ill with the Ehines Virus and returned to his estate.
 At times it is fatal to Vulcans."

 McCoy interrupted, "You didn't say if he was a fatal case!"